Vexatos/Selene/README.md

  - `$l():takeright(n:number):list` This function will take the last `n` entries from the list and return a list with the taken entries.
  - `$l():takewhile(f:function):list` This works exactly like `string.takewhile`, just that it will iterate through each key/value pair in the table and will return a list with the taken entries.
  - `$l():slice(start:number or nil, stop:number or nil [, step:number or nil]):list` This function will slice a specific range of indices out of the list and return it, starting at index `start` and stopping at `stop` with a step size of `step`. `step` must not be 0 but can be negative. `start` will default to `1` if it is `nil` or `0`, `stop` will default to the length of the list.
 Negative values for `start` or `stop` are interpreted as indexing backwards, from the end of the list.
+ - `$l():splice(index:number [, replacements...]):list` This removes the item at the given index, and, if replacements are given, inserts those in place.
  - `$l():reduce(f:function):anything` This works exactly like `$l():reduceleft`.
  - `$l():reduceleft(f:function):anything` This function must not be called with an empty list.
 If the length of the list is `1`, it will return the only value in the list.
 Otherwise, this function assigns the first entry in the list to a local variable m and calls `f` for every other value in the list, with `m` and that value as parameters.
 The value which `f` returns will then be assigned to `m` for the next iteration.
 Returns the final value of `m`.
  - `$l():reduceright(f:function):anything` This works exactly like `$l():reduceleft`, just that it starts at the end of the list.